pmoorman/growthcasts/_sections/section3.md

 - I have — as a consultant — been able to help 3 startups scale incredibly well (1 to acquisition, 1 to raise Series A, 2 to profitability)
 - A few friends of mine started using this system… and they got great results, too.

+{: .c--black .t--bold}
-**Now it’s even turned into a new, flagship product (called “Growthcasts Elite”), that every entrepreneur can us himself, to learn these skills!**
+Now it’s even turned into a new, flagship product (called “Growthcasts Elite”), that every entrepreneur can us himself, to learn these skills!